gsbingo17/mongodb-to-new/README.md

 ## Configuration

 Create a `mongodb_replication_config.json` file: This file defines the replication settings, including the source and target MongoDB connection details.
+A complete sample configuration file with all available options is provided in `sample_config.json`.

-Here's an example:
+Here's a basic example:

 ### Full Database Migration (Automatic Collection Detection)